Cherry Trail: A Story from Havenburg

 “Kat, that’s extremely insightful.
 I wish I thought like this when I was your age.”

 “That’s the other part of it.
 I see how it affects people.
-Brianna, for instance, sleeps around.
+Brianna sleeps around.
 She acts like it doesn’t bother her, but it does.
 She’s so confused about a real connection that I don’t think she would know one if it walked up and slapped her in the face.
 I also saw how it affected you.
 You were lost for a while, J.”

-“Honestly, Kat, I’m still lost,” Jace confided, and a tension lifted from his shoulders he hadn’t quite realized was there.
+“Honestly, Kat, I’m still lost,” Jace confided, and a weight lifted from his shoulders he hadn’t quite realized was there.

 “What about Brooke?
 You guys have been together for what?
 Like, a year now, right?”